 - Skin infections.
-A skin infection — which might cause redness, swelling, pain and a pus-like discharge — is possible after a piercing.
+A skin infection — which might cause redness, pain, swelling or a pus-like discharge — is possible after a piercing.

 - Other skin problems.
 Piercing can lead to scars and keloids — raised areas caused by an overgrowth of scar tissue.

 - Bloodborne diseases.
 If the equipment used to do the piercing is contaminated with infected blood, you can contract various bloodborne diseases — including hepatitis B, hepatitis C, tetanus and HIV.

 - Tearing or trauma.
 Jewelry can get caught and torn out accidentally, potentially requiring stitches or other repair.

 Medication or other treatment might be needed if you develop an allergic reaction, infection or other skin problem near the piercing.

 Before you get a piercing, think carefully about it.
 Consider the location of the piercing and whether you'll be able to conceal the piercing if necessary — such as at work.